Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Abstract

 \section{Abstract}

-We provide new categorical perspectives on Jacobs' notion of hypernormalisation of sub-probability distributions.
-In particular, we show that a suitable general framework for notions of hypernormalisation is that of a symmetric monoidal category endowed with a linear exponential monad---a notion arising in the categorical semantics of Girard's linear logic.
+Jacobs' \emph{hypernormalisation} is a construction on finitely supported discrete probability distributions, obtained by generalising certain patterns occurring in quantitative information theory.
+In this paper, we generalise Jacobs' notion in turn, by describing a notion of hypernormalisation in the abstract setting of a symmetric monoidal category endowed with a linear exponential monad---a structure arising in the categorical semantics of linear logic.

-We show that Jacobs' original notion of hypernormalisation arises in this way from the finitely supported probability measure monad on the category of sets, which can be seen as a linear exponential monad with respect to a monoidal structure on sets arising from a quantum-algebraic object which we term the \emph{Giry tricocycloid}.
-We give many other examples of hypernormalisation arising from other linear exponential monads.
+We show that Jacobs' hypernormalisation arises in this fashion from the finitely supported probability measure monad on the category of sets, which can be seen as a linear exponential monad with respect to a non-standard monoidal structure on sets which we term the \emph{convex monoidal structure}.
+We give the construction of this monoidal structure in terms of a quantum-algebraic notion known as a \emph{tricocycloid}.

+Besides the motivating example, and its natural generalisations to the continuous context, we give a range of other instances of our abstract hypernormalisation, which swap out the side-effect of probabilistic choice for other important side-effects such as non-deterministic choice, logical choice via tests in a Boolean algebra, and input from a stream of values.

+Finally, we exploit our framework to describe a normalisation-by-trace-evaluation process for behaviours of various kinds of coalgebraic generative systems, including labelled transition systems, probabilistic generative systems~\cite{Glabbeek1990Reactive}, and stream processors~\cite{Hancock2009Representations}.